-In order to find and functionally annotate causal genes underlying a QTL region, it is first necessary to identify these genes in the underlying DNA sequences (Figure 1, Figure 2 left panel).
-While gene finding can still be considered an art, tools such as MAKER-P (Campbell et al., 2014) and BRAKER2 (Hoff et al., 2016) have simplified this task considerably.
-In cases where sufficient RNASeq expression data is available, programs such as StringTie (Pertea et al., 2016) can be used to transform these data into a first draft gene space.
-This expression-driven gene calling improves with the use of full length cDNA sequencing, made possible by long-read technologies.
-However, expression-driven gene annotation can only detect genes for which data set exist where these genes are expressed.
-This necessitates that the samples are subjected to a wide range of conditions in order to activate expression of the full gene space.
+To find and functionally annotate causal genes that underlie a QTL region, it is first necessary to identify these genes in the underlying DNA sequences (Figures 1 and 3, left panel).
+While gene finding can still be considered as an art, tools such as MAKER-P (Campbell et al., 2014) and BRAKER2 (Hoff et al., 2016) have simplified this task considerably.
+In situations in which sufficient RNA-Seg expression data are available, programs such as StringTie (Pertea et al., 2015) can be used to transform these data into a first draft gene space.
+This expression-driven gene calling improves with the use of full-length cDNA sequencing, made possible by long-read technologies.
+However, expression-driven gene annotation can only detect genes for which a data set exists and in which these genes are expressed.
+This necessitates that samples are subjected to a wide range of conditions to activate expression of the full gene space.